robbiewilcox76/Malloc_Proj/README.txt

       need to coalesce in order for the final larger object allocation to succeed. task5(): Randomly chooses between allocating a variable sized object or freeing an object if possible, until 64 objects have been allocated.
 Then the remaining objects are freed.
-      This task tests performance similarly to all of the other tasks, but the randomness ensures that the sizes of each object are different which can also help prove the correctness of our library because it will reveal if allocating randomly sized objects messes with the structure of the memory array.
+      This task tests performance similarly to all of the other tasks, but the randomness ensures that the sizes of each object are different which can help prove the correctness of our library because it will reveal if the sizes of the chunks and its data remain as requested and expected.
-  Our memgrind implementation runs each task 50 times, calculating the time spent on each task and printing that information out, and then finally the average time spent on each task is printed. (microseconds)
+  Our memgrind implementation runs each task 50 times, calculating the time spent on each task and printing that information out, and then finally the average time spent on each task is printed.

 test:
   We have included an additional test program called "test" that takes no arguments and will be compiled and made executable by the same Makefile